-McConnell tested in Alabama GOP Senate primary
+Moore, Strange head to runoff in Alabama GOP Primary, CNN projects

 "I don't even know Mitch McConnell.
 I know what he's done, and I don't favor Mitch McConnell," Moore said.
 "You know, I wouldn't think I would support Mitch McConnell.
 I've seen him do some very negative advertising -- false advertising; attacks on candidates, myself included," he said, referring to spots aired by the National Republican Senatorial Committee and the Senate Leadership Fund super PAC.

-In fact, the only time Moore would take issue with Trump is over his endorsement of Strange.
+In fact, the only time Moore seemed to take issue with Trump is over his endorsement of Strange.
 He noted that Trump and McConnell are "feuding" -- a reference to Trump's criticism of the Kentucky senator on Twitter over the Senate's failure to repeal Obamacare -- and called Trump's endorsement a "bad decision."

 After Moore spoke, Bruce Wade, who leads the Bama Carry group, bashed McConnell-aligned groups' spending on the race, saying, "think what that money could have done for all the homeless veterans."